-Star Island has a total land area of 0.134 square miles.
-There are only 98 residents in Star Island.
-Meanwhile, Miami Beach is a coastal resort city where tropical and city living coexist.
+Star Island has a total land area of 84 acres.
+It’s a neighborhood of Miami Beach, a coastal resort city where tropical and city living coexist.
 It features vibrant cityscapes brimming with culture, history, and charm with miles and miles of white sand and blue waters as backdrop.

-Star Island is a neighborhood within Miami Beach, situated in a man-made island on Biscayne Bay.
+Star Island is a man-made island on Biscayne Bay.
 Surrounding neighborhoods are Venetian Islands, Palm Island, and Hibiscus Island.

-Miami Beach sits on natural and man-made barrier islands and has a total area of 18.7 square miles, 7 square miles is land and 11.7 square miles is water.
+Miami Beach sits on natural and man-made barrier islands and has a total area of 18.7 square miles, around 7.69 square miles of which is land and the rest is water.
 It is subdivided into three main neighborhoods: South Beach, Mid Beach, and North Beach.